 All of us have to work to make a living.
 But some of us enjoy the working hours more than others.
 Why does this happen?
 It is because they love the work they are doing.
-For them, it is not a chore they have to toil through every day.
+It is not a chore they have to toil through every day.
 And how did they end up with the job they enjoy doing?
 Did they take some time to identify their passions before making a career choice?
 Maybe they decided to step out from the crowd and think before they decided to pursue a career.

-There is no given route each one of us can follow when it comes to our career.
+There is no given route each of us can follow when it comes to our career.
 People have different interests and skillsets that suit different professions.

 We have to take a hard look at ourselves and analyze our skillsets and interest.
 Only then can we say that we are pursuing a career path that suits us.
 As they say, you have to answer your calling and follow the path meant for you.